10 Continuously varying random fields

 10.4.1.2 Fractional Brownian motion (fBM)

 The Wiener process has a variogram that increases linearly.
 It is interesting to wonder about processes with a variogram that increases non-linearly, as a fractional power.
 That is, a process for which \[ \mathbb{V}\mathrm{ar}[Z(t+h)-Z(t)] = |h|^{2H}, \] where the parameter \(H\in(0,1)\) is known as the Hurst index.
 Clearly the choice \(H=1/2\) gives the Wiener process, but other choices are associated with an intrinsically stationary process known as fractional Brownian motion.
-Since the variogram is unbounded, we know that the process can not be stationary, but using \[ \gamma(h) = \frac{1}{2}|h|^{2H}, \] if we fix \(Z(0)=0\) we can compute the covariance function as \[ C(s, t) = \frac{1}{2}\left( |s|^{2H} + |t|^{2H} - |s-t|^{2H} \right). \] It is worth noting that for \(H\not=1/2\), the increments of this process are stationary but not independent.
+Since the variogram is unbounded, we know that the process can not be stationary, but using \[ \gamma(h) = \frac{1}{2}|h|^{2H}, \] if we fix \(Z(0)=0\) we can compute the covariance function as \[ C(s, t) = \frac{1}{2}\left( |s|^{2H} + |t|^{2H} - |s-t|^{2H} \right). \] This is a valid covariance function.
+It is worth noting that for \(H\not=1/2\), the increments of this process are stationary but not independent.
 We will revisit this process in Chapter 11.

 10.4.1.3 The OU process

 We introduced the OU process in Section 2.3.2.3.
 By construction this is a Markov process with independent increments, and we showed that for reversion parameter \(\lambda>0\), the process is stationary, with covariogram \[ C(t) = \frac{\sigma^2}{2\lambda}e^{-\lambda|t|}, \] known as the exponential covariance function.
 We can use Equation 10.1 to compute the semi-variogram as \[ \gamma(t) = \frac{\sigma^2}{2\lambda}(1-e^{-\lambda|t|}). \] So, for \(t>0\), the semi-variogram increases from zero, asymptoting at the stationary variance of the process.
+Note that not all stationary processes have the stationary variance as the asymptote of the variogram, since not all stationary covariance functions decay away to zero.
+Plots for the case \(\sigma=\lambda=1\) are given below.

 10.5 Isotropy